quangnle/the-bug-farm/README.md

 Ant farming game in the Idle Game genre.
 Players will raise lady bugs  by feeding them and creating new, more beautiful species to sell.

 ## Features
-- Left click to select a bug
+- Left click to select a bug in normal mode
-- Right click to view info
+- Right click to plant a flow in plant mode
-- Feed the bug
 - Evolution with mutation applied
+- A flower will produce pollen to attract bugs after a period of time (spawning time)
+- The bug will change its color to the color of the flower it eats the pollen from

 ## TBD
-- A flower will produce honey spot to attract bugs affter a period of time
-- A flower has lifetime equals to the number of noey spawning times
-- The bug will change its color to the color of the flower it eats the honey from
+- Left click to select a flower in plant mode, detele a selected flower
 - Update the pattern maker tool
 - Allow users to customize their own pattern and put into the gene of a bug (with a probability rate applied)